There was nothing like incorporating my miniature pinscher Lucy into psychotherapeutic work.*

 The bottom line for many is that easy to let your pet grief go unaddressed.
 Why is this not a good idea?

-Unresolved grief can lead to other, more serious mental health issues like depression, anxiety and even, in some cases, PTSD.If you want support regarding the more difficult emotions of caring for any animal, please make an appointment at your convenience for a free, no obligation phone call to explore how I can help.
+Unresolved grief can lead to other, more serious mental health issues like depression, anxiety and even, in some cases, PTSD.If you want support regarding the more difficult emotions of caring for any animal, please CALL OR TEXT ME 410-967-3848 at your convenience for a free, no obligation phone call to explore how I can help YOU!**

 * Benefits of the Human-Animal Bond -https://petpartners.org/learn/benefits-human-animal-bond/